 A key concept throughout the work of the MDEP is that national regulators retain sovereign authority for all licensing and regulatory decisions.

-For more information on the MDEP's accomplishments to date and future work, please see this year's annual report: MDEP 2012-2013 Annual Report.
+For more information on the MDEP's accomplishments to date and future work, please see this year's annual report.

 MDEP engages with key stakeholders involved in ensuring the safety of new reactor designs, manufacturing, construction and operation.
 At this time, these stakeholders include other national regulatory authorities and international organisations involved in ensuring nuclear safety including the IAEA, Western European Nuclear Regulators' Association (WENRA), NEA Committees on Nuclear Regulatory Activities (CNRA) and Safety of Nuclear Installations (CSNI), the various reactor vendors, nuclear component manufacturers, mechanical and electrical standards development organisations, reactor operators and licensees and key industry representatives such as World Nuclear Association (WNA).

-To this end, the MDEP has organised 2 conferences (in 2009 and 2011) to communicate its work with various stakeholders.
+To this end, the MDEP has organised four conferences (in 2009, 2011, 2014 and 2017, to communicate its work with various stakeholders.
 The MDEP also issues press releases that cover the programme's major events and milestones.
 However, individual regulators retain sole responsibility for communication on specific new reactor issues.

 In accordance with the terms of reference, the MDEP carries out its work through design-specific and issue-specific working groups as follows:

-Working groups for each new reactor design will share information and co-operate on specific reactor design evaluations and construction.
-Participants in these working groups will include countries actively reviewing, preparing to review or constructing the specific reactor design.
+Working groups for each new reactor design will share information and co-operate on specific reactor design evaluations, construction, commissioning, and early phase operation.
+Participants in these working groups should be MDEP member regulatory authorities (or their technical support organisations) who are interested in a specific reactor design and are willing and capable of contributing positively to the group's activities.
 Design-specific working groups will be formed when three or more countries express an interest in working together.